brentertz/scianimator/readme.md

 ## TODO Items ##
 Aside from resolving the KNOWN ISSUES, the following items are in consideration for future updates.
 Feel free to recommend any of these or make additional suggestions.

-* Use more appropriate UTF-8 symbols for browsers that support them. (non-IE)
 * Increase font size and decrease padding for elements using UTF8 icons
 * Support for `<br />` element or new line in controls list
 * Enable/disable controls as needed in UI - eg) max speed reached, disable +